BlueDragonMC/MessagingSystem/README.md

 ### Exception Handling
 If an uncaught exception occurs in an RPC handler, an `RPCErrorMessage` is sent back to the receiver, which will cause an `RPCMessagingException` to be thrown on the receiving end.
 This signifies the exception occurred on the **server**, not the client.

+### Initialization
+The RabbitMQ connection and channels are not initialized until they are first used.
+If you want to pre-initialize them, use `client.preInitialize()`

 ## 🚧 Disclaimer
 This project is far from production-ready and should not be trusted for mission-critical data.